 The GORUCK Heavy is an evolving event.
 This means that the standards (and other aspects of it) will vary from year to year.
 Please place close attention to your GORUCK Heavy event page and know that things can and will change always.
+Information on the GORUCK website Heavy Challenge page trumps any information on this page.

 How Do You Train For This?